EnterprisePKI/pki-portfolio-alexandra-blanchard/notes/week-01/lesson-notes.md

 3. Technical Breakdown
 Definition
-1. A digital trust encompasses the CIA (Confidentiality, Integrity, and Identity)  of a PKI networking system.
+1. A digital trust encompasses the  (Confidentiality, Integrity, and Identity)  of a PKI networking system.
-2. Identity is who the entity is, what it is, as it presents itself through the PKI system.
+2. Identify who the entity is, what it is, as it presents itself through the PKI system.
 3. Authentication is expected as it validates through two pieces of information (i.e., identity and a key).
 4. Authorization is what the entity has access to as it moves through the certificate lifecycle.
 5. A private key must be kept safe since it is used to sign or decrypt information.
 6. A public key is safe enough for it to be used in the form of signature verification or encryption.
 7. A digital certificate binds the public key to the subject, while also being verified by the Central Authority.
-8. Encryption protects data in transit and at rest.
+8. Ensuring encryption protects certificate data in transit and at rest is the top priority of all enterprises.

 Components
 Digital Signature- Digitally signed by a CA